 Sensitivity to caffeine:

 Breastfeeding mothers can consume caffeine in moderation and caffeine has different effects on babies.
 If the mother has avoided caffeine completely during pregnancy then babies seem to react more to it when feeding.
 The baby who’s under 6 months is more sensitive to caffeine than an older baby, so it’s better if the mother starts with the caffeine intake when the baby is older.
 It won’t be an issue then.
 Newborn babies have difficult time metabolizing caffeine than older babies.
-And if the baby is premature or ill than he can have more problem with the caffeine consumption of the mother.
-Just like calories in a banana it won’t harm you.
+And if the pocket option is premature or ill than he can have more problem with the caffeine consumption of the mother.

 Immoderate consumption of caffeine which 750 ml per day can make the baby overstimulated by caffeine which will result in a wide-eyed, alert and hyperactive baby who will have trouble falling asleep.
 If you notice these signs in your baby then that means that the amount of caffeine in your diet is more than necessary and you should stop that right away.
 It will take some time but eventually your baby will get back to normal.